viktorgullmark/exilence/README.md

 ===
 Path of Exile tool used to track gear, currency, maps and more of you and your party.
 Formerly known as ExileParty.

 It works just as good solo as it does in party.
-You could even group up with friends from different leagues to get a more social experience when not pla
+You could even group up with friends from different leagues to get a more social experience and staying up-to-date on each others progression.
-You could use this app to either improve the party-experience with your current party, or group up with your friends from different leagues while talking in discord with each other to share your character-data.

 Download latest release at https://github.com/viktorgullmark/exilence/releases/latest